michielpost/Q42.HueApi/README.md

 Open source library for communication with the Philips Hue bridge.

+This Portable Library is compatible with: .Net, Windows 8 and Windows Phone 8

 Download directly from NuGet [Q42.HueApi on NuGet](https://nuget.org/packages/Q42.HueApi).

 ## How to use?